-Seawater being used to put out fire on a cargo ship wreckage off the Georgia coast
+A fire on a capsized cargo ship off the Georgia coast has been extinguished using seawater

 No injuries were reported, Lopez said.
 Nonessential crew members were evacuated from the VB-10,000, the 255-foot-tall crane vessel that does the cutting and lifting of the wreckage, Lopez said.

 The cargo ship, carrying more than 4,000 vehicles, capsized on September 8, 2019, in St. Simons Sound near Jekyll Island.
-Four crew members trapped the wreckage after the ship capsized were rescued.
+Four crew members trapped in the wreckage after the ship capsized were rescued.

 The wreckage has remained in the water ever since then.
 The Coast Guard and other agencies developed a plan to remove the wreckage, which began in earnest in November 2020 after delays due to the coronavirus pandemic and last summer's active hurricane season.